 Professor of English and African American Studies

-His work has been supported by the National Endowment for the Humanities, the American Council of Learned Societies, and the Fox Center for Humanistic Inquiry at Emory University.
-He is a member of the editorial boards of Journal of Popular Music Studies and jml: Journal of Modern Literature.
+His work has been supported by the Sydney Social Sciences and Humanitoies Advanced Research Cneter at the University of Sydney, the National Endowment for the Humanities, the American Council of Learned Societies, and the Fox Center for Humanistic Inquiry at Emory University.
 Prior to arriving at Yale, he was Ruth N. Halls Professor of English and Director of the Cultural Studies Program at Indiana University.